-Packager should not uses ccb, instead bootstrap/Makefile.package is provided to emulate a top-level autotool makefile.
-Just copy it in the root of the CORIOLIS git repository (~/corriolis-2.x/src/coriolis/) and build.
+Packager should not use ccb, instead bootstrap/Makefile.package is provided to emulate a top-level autotool makefile.
+Just copy it in the root of the Coriolis git repository (~/corriolis-2.x/src/coriolis/) and build.

-Sligthly outaded packaging configuration files can also be found under bootstrap/:
+Sligthly outdated packaging configuration files can also be found under bootstrap/: